Aghosh993/EL6483_EmbeddedSystems/build_tools/feisty_feline/README.md

 # STM32Cube-based software development repo for the STM32 F3/F4 Discovery Boards.

-This build system is for use on Linux systems.
-Some distributions may need minor modifications.

-Tested distros: Arch Linux, Xubuntu, Ubuntu
+This build system is for use on Mac OS X systems.
+Before installing this system, you will need to ensure that you have installed Apple's "Developer Tools".
+See http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/ for a guide on how to install the Developer Tools package.
+Please make sure to install the UNIX Command-Line tools and utilities such as "make", "git" and "gcc".

 ## Known issues: